SkylineCommunications/dataminer-docs/release-notes/EPM/I-DOCSIS/EPM_7.0.1_I-DOCSIS.md

 #### DS Linecard Percentage CM Ping Uncorrectable KPI showed incorrect value [ID_38888]

-It could occur that the *DS Linecard Percentage CM Ping Uncorrectable* KPI incorrectly showed 0% for all entities, because it used an incorrect parameter to make the calculation.
+It could occur that the *DS Linecard Percentage CM Ping Uncorrectable* KPI incorrectly showed 0% for all entities, because it used an incorrect parameter (*Number Ping OK*, with PID 1243013) to make the calculation.
 The correct parameter (*Total Number of CM*) will now be used instead.

 #### System.IO.IOException when copying or writing a file [ID_38889]